UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/coverage.rst

 Basically, there are three phases to the code coverage we use:

 * **Execution**: Executes code and records information.
-* **Analysis**: Analyzes code base for total executable lines.
+* **Analysis**: Analyzes codebase for total executable lines.
 * **Reporting**: Combines execution and analysis phases to give coverage report.

 When tests are run, coverage.py runs a trace function that records each file and line that is executed when a test is run.
 It records this information in a JSON file (usually) named ``.coverage``.
 This is called the execution phase.

-During Analysis coverage looks at the compiled python files to get the set of executable lines, and filters through to leave out lines that shouldn't be in a considered (such as docstrings).
+During "Analysis," coverage looks at the compiled python files to get the set of executable lines, and filters through to leave out lines that shouldn't be considered (e.g. blank lines, docstrings).

 Finally, the Reporting phase handles the format in which to report its findings.
-There are several different methods to the reports that you can use.
+There are several different outputs for the reports that you can use.

 Configuration
 ^^^^^^^^^^^^^